Taesan-Peter-Kim-Code/JavaFXCalculator/README.md

 # JavaFXCalculator
-This is a simple calculator created by using JavaFX G
+This is a simple calculator created by using JavaFX GUI